 What is a good 5-minute team building activity?

 The One Word Check-In is one of the best 5-minute team building activities.
 Each person shares a single word describing their current mood or energy, and it instantly shifts the room from “work mode” to “human mode.”
-Would You Rather (Work Edition) is another strong option—it sparks quick debate and laughter without requiring any prep or materials.
+Word Association Chain and Category Sprint are other strong options—they spark quick energy and laughter without requiring any prep or materials.
 Both work equally well in person and on video calls.

 How do you do team building virtually?